gregnrobinson/snowflake-quickstart/README.md

 We are now ready to configure snowflake so we can ingest the dataset directly from GCS.
 Head on over to the Snowflake Console.

-1. First thing we need to do is elevate the Snowflake role so we can create a database, schemas and table.
-Run the following command in worksheet to use the role Account Admin.
-You can highlight the code you want to run and when you select run it will only execute what was highlighted in the worksheet.
+1. First thing we need to do is elevate the Snowflake role so we can create a database, schema and table.
+Run the following command in your Snowflake worksheet to use the ***accountadmin*** role.
+You can highlight the code you want to run and when you select run, it will only execute what was highlighted in the worksheet.
    ```
    use role accountadmin;
    ```

 2. Now we can go ahead and create our database, warehouse and schema.
 The warehouse is the actual compute that will be used to execute queries against our data set.
 We don't need anything excessive for the queries we will run but imagine a large company that gets millions of calls against a dataset from various sources.
-Separate warehouses for each database or application can isolate traffic which improves resiliency.
+Separate warehouses for each database or application can isolate traffic, which improves resiliency.
    ```
    create database if not exists redditdb;
    create warehouse if not exists redditwh with warehouse_size = 'xsmall' auto_suspend = 60